Lj1ang/Lj1ang/README.md

 # Hey! :wave:
-I'm Lj1ang, a PhD student in University of Illinois Chicago
+I'm Lei, a PhD student in University of Illinois Chicago
 Interested in:
 - Large Language Model